KohakuMoon/website/blog/posts/_posts/2024-01-01-Change log.md

 September 20th 2024
     Uploaded the September craft goals I wrote earlier in the month.
 I now want to add a sparkly cursor, possibly future update.

+December 18th 2024
+    Learning grid and breaking things.
+Eventually I will move past the same few questions I keep asking the unoffical IT team.